CodeYourFuture/syllabus-archive/js-core-3/week-1/lesson.md

 ##### JSHint in VSCode

 It's a great skill to get good at recognizing these errors when they happen to you but you can also use tools to help you find these errors before you run your code.
-You can use the JSHint extension for VSCode which you can [download here](https://marketplace.visualstudio.com/items?itemName=dbaeumer.jshint).
+You can use the ESLint extension for VSCode which you can [download here](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).

 ### Exercise 1